About

 What is the Carnivore Diet?

 Often, as time passes throughout the ages, memories often fade, and a clear picture of the past can become cloudy.
 Thankfully, we can thank our prehistoric ancestors who first taught us how important a meat centric diet is.
-When paleontologists discovered Australopithecus, which are thought to have lived on Earth 4 million years ago, were the first humans to start eating a primarily meat-based diet.
+When paleontologists discovered Australopithecus, which are thought to have lived on Earth 4 million years ago, they were the first humans to start eating a primarily meat-based diet.
 It is from here, that the carnivore diet started to unfold in our human history.

 Certainly, as human evolution progressed, diverse groups in various regions consumed foods that were available in their climates.
 With the opening of trade routes, food availability shifted yet again.
 Historically, tribes such as the Inuit and Maasai have maintained a predominantly meat-based diet.
 In contrast, other cultures, like the Irish, have traditionally relied on dairy, grains, meat, and vegetables as their dietary mainstays.
 Ultimately, meat tends to take a central role, with all communities endeavoring to secure it above all else.